fizzed/jne/README.md

 Since this project primarily requires a compiled jar for testing, a simple method of testing is to use the "mfz-jne-cat" sample project (in a subdir of this project).
+It will build and install a jar to your local Maven repository that includes the "cat" executable.

     cd mfz-jne-cat
     mvn install